David Accampo writer • designer • producerdavid@habitformingfilms.com

 Monkeyshines79 in Grok #6

-My newest short story, “Monkeyshines79,” has been published in the latest issue of the online PDF ‘zine, Grok.
-This is a geek culture magazine that focuses on essays and fiction for the nerdier among us. ;) The theme of issue #6 was “avatar.”
+However, I can announce that my newest short story, “Monkeyshines79,” has been published in the latest issue of the online PDF ‘zine, Grok.
+This is a geek culture magazine that focuses on essays and fiction for the nerdier among us. 😉 The theme of issue #6 was “avatar.”
 I conceived and pitched a short story to the editors, which they accepted.
+I then went about writing the short story.
+I do like the short story, but it’s unusual for me because it’s one of the first ever prose pieces that I pitched first, THEN wrote.
+It’s a Twilight Zone type of a story, so it’s all about the twist, and it was an interesting writing experiment to come up with the twist and then have to write everything correctly in order to play the twist and make it work.

 I Had a Strange Dream Last Night